horriblenoises/waterwayplastics/README.md

     waterway: !include waterway/waterway.yaml
 ```

-Then throw the waterway folder into your config/.
+Throw the waterway folder into your config/.

 Change all instances of my ip (192.168.22.5) to your pool controller's ip.

+__This code will need to be modified and addapted to your pool's setup__.
+For the most part, you can't break anything but I take no responsibility for your pool equipment.
+For example, my pool is a solar panel heated Spa/Pool overflow configuration.
+This changes the way j1, j2, & j3 valve controls work.